testsigmahq/testsigma-docs/src/pages/docs/elements/web-apps/capture-single-element.md

 ![elements layover over a test case page in Testsigma](https://docs.testsigma.com/images/capture-single-element/elements-layover-over-test-case-page-testsigma.png)

-5. Here, if you want to add a UI Identifier that is not added already, then you can start typing a new name for it.
+5. Here, if you want to add a Element that is not added already, then you can start typing a new name for it.
 If the name does not exist already, the option “NEW” will appear as also shown in the screenshot below:

 ![add new identifier with a new name on test case page in Testsigma](https://docs.testsigma.com/images/capture-single-element/add-new-identifier-with-new-name-test-case-page-testsigma.png)

 6. Now click on the ‘NEW’ button, highlighted in the last step.
-‘Create UI identifier’ form will open up as also shown in the screenshot below:
+‘Create Element’ form will open up as also shown in the screenshot below:

 ![create element form on test case page in Testsigma](https://docs.testsigma.com/images/capture-single-element/create-element-form-on-test-case-page-in-testsigma.png)